Upon reporting to the Detention Center lobby, you will be escorted to the Processing area.

 All accepted inmate property is securely stored within the Detention Center.

-Court Clothing is also accepted as an exchange and must follow the rules for Court Clothes.
+- Clothing must follow the rules for Court Clothes.

-Inmates who had their property confiscated by the Police Department, or their property was not accepted by the Detention Center, must contact the Baltimore County Police Department HQ located at 700 East Joppa Road Towson, MD 21286 to retrieve their property.
+- For Confiscated or Unaccepted Property—Contact the Baltimore County Police Department HQ located at 700 East Joppa Road Towson, Maryland 21286 to retrieve their property.
 The Property Room can be reached at 410-887-2276.

 Inmates are released after all legal documentation has been checked and verified.
 Inmates may be released from the Detention Center in several different ways.